 Mouthpieces for advanced French horns will have a large cup and throat.
 These two factors increase the players’ ability to change the note produced and the instrument’s volume.
 Beginners will benefit from mouthpieces with a smaller cup and throat because they require less of a strong embouchure to play.
 The term “embouchure” refers to the muscles around the mouth that are necessary for playing the French horn and other brass instruments.
 As a result, most intermediate players prefer something in the middle, with a medium throat and cup size.

-Tone is more affected the shape of the cup of different French horn mouthpieces than playability.
+Tone is more affected by the shape of the cup of different French horn mouthpieces than playability.
 A “C” shaped cup darkens the tone of the instrument, bringing out more low-end tones.
 Beginners and players with a weaker embouchure often prefer a “V” shaped cup because it is more efficient in terms of sound production.
 The majority of players prefer to use a “C/V” shaped cup because it produces a darker tone while remaining efficient.

 Other aspects of French horn mouthpieces are a matter of personal preference.
 A deeper cup, for example, produces a darker tone, while a shallower cup produces a brighter tone.
 Both options are suitable for players of any skill level, but most will choose the medium depth.
-Because they affect the tone produced the French horn, intermediate mouthpieces can have a large or small throat.
-The higher notes on the instrument are sharpened a larger throat, while the higher register is flattened a smaller one.
+Because they affect the tone produced by the French horn, intermediate mouthpieces can have a large or small throat.
+The higher notes on the instrument are sharpened by a larger throat, while the higher register is flattened by a smaller one.